AasemShokr/Rose-Programming-Language/README.md

 ### 1 · Grab Rose

-Windows users: download the source code from [Releases](https://github.com/rose-lang) build and add it to *PATH*.
+Windows users: download the source code, build and add it to *PATH*.

 ### 2 · Say Hello